 While in multicellular organisms, a similar method called fragmentation is observed.
 In this process, small pieces break off and grow into new organisms.
 Another method involves budding, which produces a completely new organism and remains attached to the original body or develops from the original body.
 A common thread in all this is that the offspring is a direct clone of the parent.
 The purpose of reproduction, as we’re well aware, is to propagate one’s own genes.
 Evolutionarily, asexual reproduction is a good bet for the species.
 It is quick, simple and the genes of the parent will not be diluted by those of another individual.
 Also, an organism that reproduces asexually can reproduce about twice as fast as one that reproduces sexually.

 Sexual reproduction is the combination of reproductive cells from two individuals to form a third unique offspring.
 Sexual reproduction produces offspring with a different combination of genes.
-This could turn out to be an adaptive advantage in an unpredictable environment and plays an important role in evolution.

 |Asexual Reproduction||Sexual Reproduction|

 |Occurs in prokaryotic microorganisms and in some eukaryotic unicellular and multicellular organisms, lower invertebrates and plants||Occurs almost in all types of multicellular organisms including humans, animals, and higher plants.|